lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Intelligence 11+, Trained in at least four languages

 You can speak many languages well enough that you can easily figure out new ones.
 You can make language checks in all languages, even if you are not trained.

+## Prepared Defense

+**Cost:** 6 EXP
+**Requirements:** Max Dexterity 11+ or Max Resolve 11+, Trained in any combat skill

+The first defensive action (such as block, evade, parry, or a defensive maneuver) that you use each round does not cost your reaction.
+Additionally, you may use defensive maneuvers twice each turn instead of only once.

 ## Rage